New Jersey Piano Teacher

 PIANO LESSONS IN MATAWAN / ABERDEEN / MONMOUTH, NJ

 Piano lessons have changed quite a bit since you might have taken them in your childhood.
 At my studio, students typically receive a thirty-minute lesson and generally come once a week, advanced players forty-five minutes or an hour.
 Besides learning to play the piano, you will gain an overall knowledge of music, which can prepare you for continued study in other instruments or singing.
-If you are interested in a free meet and greet, contact me by selecting the Appointments Button above.
+If you are interested in a meet and greet, contact me by selecting the Appointments Button above.